tomikorzu/poke-api/README.md

 ### Pass all since react to only javascript

-- Estimated time: 1 hour (Thanks!)
+- Estimated time: 1 hour
 - Time to finish: 45 minutes

 ### Connect the content API to Home

 - Estimated time: 30 minutes
-- Time to finish: 25 minutes
+- Time to finish: 45 minutes

 ### Search pokemon filter input

 - Display a `search input to filter` the pokemons
 - Estimated time: 30 minutes
-- Time to finish: 15 minutes
+- Time to finish: 1.5 hours

 ### Page system